Firstly, what is classed as a "crack"?

 The List is a chart based on games released into the C64 scene, otherwise known as "first releases".

 This chart has been in use since 1990 and it has been used to encourage competition and stimulate activity.
-The original rules were devised in magazines such as Shock, Mamba and Corruption.
-These were then modernised in the next wave of disk magazines like The Pulse, Domination, Propaganda and Relax as well as Vandalism News.
-The rules that follow are revised for the current scene-climate and are based on the rules revised by Psychobilly (then in RSI) and Jazzcat (then in Legend).
+The rules that follow are based on those written by Psychobilly (RSI) and Jazzcat (Legend) from back in 1992/1993.
+They have been revised several times to cater for the continuing evolution of the scene; from dial-up boards, to FTP/WEB, to telnet boards.
 With these rules we have tried very hard to make a perfect compromise between obtaining points and recognition of being first with a game and also delivering a satisfactory level of quality.
 The competition may not be like it was years ago but we feel that first releases still deserve the reward of points and still deserve the limelight of recognition.

 Tradition is respected and preserved.